nebulasio/nebdocs/docs/dapp-development/smart_contract.md

 ### BigNumber

-The `BigNumber` module uses the [bignumber.js](https://github.com/MikeMcl/bignumber.js), a JavaScript library for arbitrary-precision decimal and non-decimal arithmetic.
-The contract can use `BigNumber` directly to handle the value of the transaction and other value transfer.
+The `BigNumber` module uses the [bignumber.js](https://github.com/MikeMcl/bignumber.js), a JavaScript library for arbitrary-precision decimal and non-decimal arithmetic operations.
+The contract can use `BigNumber` directly to handle the value of the transaction and other value transfers.

 ```javascript
 var value = new BigNumber(0);